 Redmond’s recent renaissance is about more than bricks and mortar.
 A great appreciation for art and culture has also played a role in the city’s evolving aesthetics.

-Redmond’s foray into public art began with two very generous donations to the City of Redmond from Nike’s founder, Phil Knight and his wife Penny.
-Their contribution set in motion the creation of two art-focused groups, the Redmond Art Commission and Redmond Commission for Art in Public Places (RCAPP).
+Redmond’s foray into public art began with two generous donations to the City of Redmond from Nike founder Phil Knight and his wife, Penny.
+This set in motion the creation of two art-focused groups, the Redmond Art Commission and Redmond Commission for Art in Public Places (RCAPP).

-At the completion of each gallery season, the community has the opportunity to vote on a “People’s Choice Award.”
+At the completion of each gallery season, the community has the opportunity to vote on a People’s Choice Award.
 The Redmond Commission for Art in Public Places then purchases the piece for the City’s permanent public art collection.
 The hope is to create a community full of artistic expression with more locations for hosting and viewing art.

 For more information about Redmond's vast and impressive display of public art pieces, to take a walking tour, or to inquire about purchasing art, call 541-923-7763 or visit www.ci.redmond.or.us.
 Or, visit Redmond Commission for Art in Public Places online at www.facebook.com/RedmondPublicArt.